CodeYourFuture/syllabus-archive/node-db/lesson5.md

 module.exports = Post;
 ```

-3. Then to use the Model, require the file and `mongoose` in the top of your file
+3. To use the Model in our application, require the `Post.js` schema file and `mongoose` at the top of your file:

 ```js

 // Top of your file